 When his arms come around me it startles me something terrible.
 I want to pull away but instead, I lean my head into his chest.
 The open collar of his button up shirt by my cheek, my ear against the soft hair under his chin, the stiff bristle a rough feeling on my temple.
 I just hold on to this man that I have never known.
 This man that says he still loved my Mom...
 Oh, Mom why?
 Why did you leave me?
 Why?
 WHY!

 A memory so distant I cannot even give it shape comes then, of me being held like this.
 I remember that I was crying then as well.
 The smell of him, a mixture of several things not all of them pleasant, comes to me then.
 That smell was in the memory as well.

 It's the scent of my dad.
 Some past part of me has clung to that long ago memory.

 Just as I cling to him now.

-The cold nose and velvet ears under my hand also gives me a comfort I wouldn't have credited them with giving.
+The cold nose and velvet ears that appear under my hand also give me a comfort I wouldn't have credited them with giving.

-As I step out onto the porch I pick up my pipe from beside the door.
-I pack it full of my vanilla Cavendish tobacco and give it a light.
+As I step out onto the porch, I pick up my pipe and tobacco jar from beside the door.
+Thinking old thoughts, I pack it full of my vanilla Cavendish tobacco and give it a light.